List of minor Finnish deities

-List of minor deities in Finnish mythology.
+List of minor deities in Finnish mythology, either mentioned by Mikael Agricola in his preamble to the Finnish translation of the Book of Psalms in 1551, or addressed in Finnic incantations and other runic songs collected in Suomen kansan vanhat runot.

 In Modern Finnish, deity-like figures in Finnish mythology are often described with two words: jumala and haltija.
 Risto Pulkkinen described a jumala as a being who rules over a wider concept, such as water, while a haltija is more localized, ruling over a specific body of water.
 According to him, there is only a small number of beings in Finnish paganism which could be called jumala, but a wide variety of haltija beings.

 Etelätär

 Etelätär, Suetar or Suvetar (all lit.
 'Lady South') is a luonnotar and, according to Christfried Ganander, sunny weather itself.
 She's on the move in the spring when it's raining and southern wind blows: this was ideal time to let cows to pasture, as she would protect the cattle in her embrace.
 During northern wind, evil things were on the move instead.
 In runic songs, she is asked to bring refreshing wind and healing rain, as well as look after cattle.